 - The single control model could change the control conclusion, particularly for SPEs currently in the scope of SIC-12, and will often require significant judgement.

 - Assessing control, based on substantive potential voting rights, is likely to change the control conclusion in some cases: currently exercisable potential voting rights might not be considered substantive and vice versa.

 - More investees could be consolidated under the de facto control model if an entity currently assesses the ability to control on a legal or contractual basis under IAS 27.

 - Entities in the funds sector, as well as asset managers, are likely to be particularly impacted by the agent versus principal guidance.

-The IASB has also issued DI/2012/2 Put Options Written on Non-Controlling Interests (NCI).
+On 31 May 2012 the IASB issued DI/2012/2 Put Options Written on Non-Controlling Interests (NCI).
 This proposes that all subsequent changes in the carrying amount of NCI put liabilities should be recognised in profit or loss in accordance with IAS39/IFRS 9.
 This draft Interpretation is discussed in more detail in our In the Headlines: The Subsequent Measurement of NCI Put Liabilities publication.

 On 13 December 2012 the IASB issued proposals for a narrow scope amendment to IFRS 10 to address an acknowledged inconsistency between IFRS 10 and IAS 28 (2011) Investments in associates and joint ventures (formerly SIC 13) in respect of the sale or contribution of a subsidiary to an associate or joint venture.
 The proposals are discussed in more detail in our publication, In the Headlines: Transfer of a subsidiary to an associate or JV.